Can an architect guarantee planning permission?

 Can an architect take legal action to recover fees?

-Does an architect need to provide his client with drawings in CAD format?
+Does an architect need to provide their client with drawings in CAD format?

 Unless the format of drawings is specifically provided for in a contract, there is no obligation to provide drawings in CAD format.
 Clients may wish to ask for this to be provided for at the outset.